 Pointing to the spot, Barbara made this move with her body, like she was trying to squish herself to fit inside the nook.

 Going to and from her favorite Arizona hangouts, at a speed that would give a snail the hope of winning the race, we would spend four days navigating in any which direction the wind would blow her discourse; her life, career, and the confusing state of her health.
 Houston’s Steakhouse.
 “That spot with the lamb chops.”
 All the consignment stores.
 Doctor’s offices.
 Her small, bright apartment, tucked behind an expensive hotel and spa.
-Her songs served as the soundtrack throughout; her voice somehow beating the hot and humid air with the delicacy and fragility of its talent.
-At every turn, Barbara Harris elevated every situation to a theatrical scale, so that life itself became a moving epic that was both tragic and comedic.
-And this precious feather of a creature didn’t even seem to notice.
+Her songs would serve as the soundtrack throughout; her voice somehow beating the hot and humid air with the delicacy and fragility of its talent.
+At every turn, Barbara Harris elevated life to a theatrical scale, so that life itself became a moving epic that was both tragic and comedic.
+All because of this precious feather of a creature who didn’t even seem to notice.

 First we tried Houston’s–the classy joint.
 Barbara dashed to the bathroom, to comb her hair–“I gotta, my hair…is such a mess…”– as I quickly brushed across the scene.
 Tuesday night at a Houston’s in Scottsdale, Arizona: